bigbluebutton/bigbluebutton.github.io/index.md

 BigBlueButton is an open source web conferencing system for online learning.

   * **open source** - You have full access to the [source code](https://github.com/bigbluebutton/bigbluebutton) under an [open source license](https://bigbluebutton.org/open-source-license/).
-You can [setup](/2.2/install.html) your own BigBlueButton server (or 10 servers if you want), [customize the server](/2.2/dev.html), and integrate it into applications using the [BigBlueButton API](/dev/api.html).
+You can [setup](/2.2/install.html) your own BigBlueButton server (or 10 servers if you want), [customize it to your needs](/2.2/dev.html), and integrate BigBlueButton (or you customized version of it) into you applications using [BigBlueButton's API](/dev/api.html).
 We provide an easy-to-use front-end called [Greenlight](https://github.com/bigbluebutton/greenlight) as well.

   * **web conferencing system** - BigBlueButton gives you all the core capabilities you would expect from a commercial web conferencing system, but under an open source license.
 These capabilities include real-time sharing of audio, video, presentation, and screen.
 BigBlueButton can record your sessions for later playback.

-  * **online learning** - BigBlueButton extends many of the core capabilities to focus on enaging your users, especially students that you want to convey information or knowledge.
+  * **online learning** - BigBlueButton extends many of its core capabilities with additional capabilities to focus on enaging users -- especially students.
+For example, BigBlueButton's whiteboard allows multiple users to draw at the same time.

-Interested to give BigBlueButton a try?
-Visit our demo [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org) server to setup your own accout.
+To try out BigBlueButton, visit our [demo server](https://demo.bigbluebutton.org) server and setup a free account.

-Interested to learn more?
-The following sections give you an overview of the project and how you can get started using it.
+To learn more about BigBlueButton, the following sections give you an overview of the project and details of how you and your users can start using it.

-## Using BigBlueButton on desktop, laptop, or Chromebook.
+## Using BigBlueButton on desktop, laptop, or Chromebook

 BigBlueButton is a web based application.
-To join a BigBlueButton session, simply click a browser link (such as an invitation link to a room in Greenlight) and your browser will download and run the BigBlueButton client.
+To join a live session, you click a link in your browser (such as a link to join a room in Greenlight).
+The browser will download the BigBlueButton client (written in HTML and Javascript) and run it.
 That's it.
+There is no app to install, no binary to first run.

-BigBlueButton uses the web browser's built-in libraries, called web real-time communication (WebRTC), to send and receive high quality audio, video, and screen.
+BigBlueButton uses the browser's built-in libraries, called web real-time communication (WebRTC), to send and receive audio, video, and screen.
 For desktop and laptop users, we recommend Chrome or Firefox -- both have excellent support for WebRTC.
 For Chromebooks, we recommend Google Chrome.

-What about Microsoft Edge?
-Recently, Microsoft [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) they are switching Chromium engine.
-This means in 2020 about a billion Windows 10 computers will be able to run BigBlueButton with a single click using the built-in browser.
+Recently, Microsoft [announced that Microsoft Edge](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) is switching to use the Chromium engine (the open source engine that powers Google Chrome).
+This means in 2020 about a billion Windows 10 computers will be able to join a BigBlueButton session with a single click using Window's built-in browser.
 Cool.

 Here is a screen shot of the BigBlueButton client running in Chrome.